-- In the "flash window" from the Download Image instructions above, run ./flashall.sh. - If you receive an dfu-util: command not found error, you can install dfu-util by following the Mac instructions here. - If you receive an Error: Running Homebrew as root is extremely dangerous and no longer supported.
-As Homebrew does not drop privileges on installation you would be giving all build scripts full access to your system. see the troubleshooting section below.
+- In the "flash window" from the Download Image instructions above, run ./flashall.sh. - If you receive an dfu-util: command not found error, you can install dfu-util by following the Mac instructions here. - If you receive an supported.
+As Homebrew does not drop privileges on installation you would be giving all build scripts full access to your system. '''